Keith Mills will host the show live from the field at Navy-Marine Corps Memorial Stadium

-Dale Pehrson is in his 20th season at the Naval Academy and his 17th year coaching the defensive line.
-He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with a 100-54 (.649) record over the last 12 years, that includes 11 bowl games, nine Commander-In-Chief's Trophies and a 13-0 mark against Army.
+Dale Pehrson is in his 20th season at the Naval Academy, his 17th year coaching the defensive line and his first as the interim defensive coordinator.
+Pehrson has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with a 100-54 (.649) record over the last 12 years, that includes 11 bowl games, nine Commander-In-Chief's Trophies and a 13-0 mark against Army.

 Navy has won at least nine games five times in the last 11 years.
 Before the current streak, Navy had won nine or more games just five times in the previous 77 seasons.